SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

   After that you have the application up and running in your cluster.
 YOu can of course verify the deployment via the Kyma dashboard or via the CLI.

-  >>🔎 **Observation** - When you look at the put of `kubectl get pods -n dapr-sample` you will see that the pod that contains the application consists of three containers, the container of the app itself, the Istio side car container and the Dapr sidecar container.
+  >>🔎 **Observation** - When you look at the put of `kubectl get pods -n dapr-sample` you will see that the pod of the application consists of three containers, the container of the app itself, the Istio sidecar container and the Dapr sidecar container.

-2. To make the endpoints callable we also need an API rule in place that exposes the service.
-For that we prepared the file [apirules.yaml](k8s\apirule.yaml) that creates such a rule.Apply the file via
+2. To make the endpoints callable we need an API rule in place that exposes the service.
+For that we prepared the file [apirules.yaml](k8s\apirule.yaml) that creates such a rule.
+Apply the file via:

   ```shell
   kubectl apply -f apirule.yaml -n dapr-sample